 Wisconsin Department of Tourism Public Records Notice

 It is the policy of the State of Wisconsin that all persons are entitled to the greatest possible information regarding the affairs of government and the official acts of those officers and employees who represent them.
 The Department of Tourism administers the state’s tourism programs and policies.
 The Department promotes and advertises tourism sites and attractions in Wisconsin in order to attract tourists to and from within the state.
 It provides a variety of tourist information services to travelers in Wisconsin.
 It provides consultation, technical assistance, and other services from the tourism industry.
 The Department conducts tourism research and reports on state economic and other trends affecting Wisconsin tourism.
-The Department consists of the Office of the Secretary, Bureau of Technology & Customer Services and the Bureau of Communications & Marketing.
-Stephanie Klett, Secretary and legal custodian of Department of Tourism public records has delegated the responsibility to act as legal custodian to Molly Delaney.
-Members of the public may inspect and copy public records of the Department by making an oral or written request for the specific records sought to Wisconsin Department of Tourism, 201 West Washington Avenue, Post Office Box 8690, Madison, Wisconsin, 53708, by facsimile to Molly Delaney at (608) 266-3403 or by phone at (608) 266-2345.
+The Department consists of the Office of the Secretary, Bureau of Marketing & Advertising, Bureau of Industry and Agency Services and the Office of Marketing Services.
+Secretary, Deputy Secretary and Communications Director are state public officials.
+Anne Sayers, Secretary-designee and legal custodian of Department of Tourism public records has delegated the responsibility to act as legal custodian to Maria Van Hoorn.
+Members of the public may inspect and copy public records of the Department by making an oral or written request for the specific records sought to Wisconsin Department of Tourism, 3319 West Beltline Hwy, Post Office Box 8690, Madison, Wisconsin, 53708, by email to TourismRecords@travelwisconsin.com or by phone at (608) 266-2345.
 The public records of the Department of Tourism are available for inspection and copying during normal business hours.
-Except for legal holidays (please contact the office in advance), those hours are:
+Except for legal holidays, those hours are:

 - Monday–Friday: 7:45 – 11:45 AM and 12:30 – 4:30 PM